scellecs/red/README.md

 Toolchain based on Reactive Extensions.

-Extends the capabilities of `UniRx`, allowing you to conveniently resolve dependencies and implement loose coupling between components or modules of your architecture.
+Extends the capabilities of [UniRx](https://github.com/neuecc/UniRx), allowing you to conveniently resolve dependencies and implement loose coupling between components or modules of your architecture.

 - **Containers** solve local and global dependencies and make it possible to abandon static classes, singletons.
 - **Contracts** make it easy to build MVP for UI and further interaction with business logic.